-During the First World War, he volunteered as acting chaplain for temporary service with the Royal Navy, and served on HMS Albion, 1914-16, and in the Cruiser Fleet, 1916-18.
-He was decorated in 1922.
+During the First World War, he volunteered as acting chaplain for temporary service with the Royal Navy, and served in HMS Albion, 1914-16, He saw action off S-W Africa, in the Dardanelles and with the 10th Cruiser Squadron on patrol ships blocking German access to the North Sea, 1916-18.
+He was reported by senior officers as being ‘Above Average’ and ‘most sympathetic and elevating' He was decorated in 1922.
 On returning to his work with the Missions to Seamen, he was appointed Honorary Canon of Bristol.
 He was one of the founders of the Bristol City and Maritime Ambulance Corps in 1900.

 De Jersey was consecrated fourth Bishop of the Falkland Islands in St Paul's Cathedral, London on 24 June 1919, with the same jurisdiction as his predecessor, Bishop BLAIR.
 During his episcopate, De Jersey increased the numbers of English-speaking clergy serving in the diocese to 18.
 He organised a series of diocesan synods between 1921 and 1932.
 His association with the Falkland Islands was recognised by his appointment from 1928 to 1934 as chaplain 1st class of the Falkland Islands Defence Force with the rank of colonel.